 The ritual folk art of Kumaon — white rice paste on a red geru ground, at every threshold and auspicious occasion.
 Every motif and method, decoded.

-A firsthand look at Aipan — its origins, materials, motifs, and why Kumaoni households still draw it at every threshold of life.
+A firsthand look at Aipan design — the origins, meaning, materials and motifs of the kumaoni folk art of Uttarakhand, and why households still draw it at every threshold.

-A practical, firsthand guide to making traditional Aipan — materials, preparation, and the drawing technique, step by step.
+A practical firsthand guide to easy and simple Aipan design — materials, geru and rice-paste preparation, and the drawing technique, step by step.

 Aipan is not decoration — it is a ritual act tied to birth, marriage, death, and the agricultural calendar.
 The occasions, patterns, and meanings.